gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 }
 ```

-**NOTE**: Due to the way that Terragrunt parses configurations during a `run-all`, functions will only properly mark files as read
+**⚠️**: Due to the way that Terragrunt parses configurations during a `run-all`, functions will only properly mark files as read
 if they are used in the `locals` block.
 Reading a file directly in the `inputs` block will not mark the file as read, as the `inputs`
 block is not evaluated until _after_ the queue has been populated with units to run.